lacojim/Ardour-MIDI-Patch-Files/README.md

 ---

-Presented here are 201 additional files that are not currently included in Ardour.
+Presented here are 201 additional MIDI Patch files that are not currently included in Ardour.
 Created with a TCL script converting Cakewalk .ins instrument definition files to .midnam format.
 Obviously it is impossible to go out and buy 200+ keyboards to test these so hopefully those of you with some of these devices can test and report back.
 Please provide feedback on what does and does not work to: **k_swisher at shentel dot net** and I will attempt to make fixes.

 ---